An electric vehicle has no internal combustion engine. Instead, it’s powered by an electric motor powered by rechargeable batteries.

 Inevitably, using more power by charging your vehicle at home will increase your electricity bill.
 However, the rise in this cost is just a fraction of the cost of fueling standard petrol or diesel vehicles.

 Although you’ll probably do most of your car charging at home or at work, you’re bound to need top-ups from time to time while you’re out on the road.
 There are numerous websites and apps (such as Zap Map and Open Charge Map) which indicate the nearest charging stations and the types of chargers available.

 There are currently well in excess of 15,000 public charging points in the UK with over 26,000 plugs and new ones are being installed all the time, so the opportunities for recharging your car en route are increasing week by week.

-Yes, the OLEV Workplace Charging Scheme (WCS) gives eligible applicants up to £350 for each charging socket up to a maximum of 20 sockets across your sites.
-That’s a huge grant of up to £7,000 available per business.
+Yes, the OLEV Workplace Charging Scheme (WCS) gives eligible applicants up to funding for each charging socket.

 Your Go Electric adviser will be happy to discuss this with you in detail – plus we’ll make your life easier by handling the whole claim process for you.